 Healthcare coverage is provided under the “20/20/20” rule, a significant requirement especially for younger couples.
 The extent of medical coverage you receive as a former spouse varies with the length of your marriage, but some level of insurance is typically available in a divorce scenario.

-What About if Your Spouse Is Deployed Overseas?
+What About If Your Spouse Is Deployed Overseas?

-The most significant piece of advice that I can provide you with regarding divorcing a spouse serving our nation overseas is to make sure that you’re divorced in Texas will abide by the divorce process and participate.
+The most significant piece of advice that I can provide you with regarding divorcing a spouse serving our nation overseas is to make sure that you’re divorced in Texas and will abide by the divorce process and participate.
 If they do not, you will be in a position where you cannot move forward.
 A court will not allow you to take a default judgment against a spouse serving in the military overseas.
 Therefore, before you move forward with the divorce and develop plans associated with it, you should talk to Your spouse to ensure they will participate in the process.

 This is especially important if you’re spouse were to attempt to file for divorce from you in another country.
 If you become aware that your spouse has filed for divorce in another country, you should consider filing for divorce here in Texas or whatever state you had last resided in.
 Doing so is not the most straightforward process and will end up costing you time and money.
 After all, you will be going through two divorce processes and will have to stretch your family budget even thinner.
-However, it is the best thing that I can think of to assure that you will receive protection of the benefits you are entitled to.
+However, it is the best thing that I can think of to ensure that you will receive protection of the benefits you are entitled to.

 Final Thoughts on Military Benefits